algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ## Future Enhancements

-To ensure the application remains relevant and continues to meet user needs, the following future enhancements are planned:
+To ensure the application remains relevant and continues to meet users needs, the following future enhancements are planned:

 - **AI-Powered Recommendations**: Integrating machine learning algorithms to provide more accurate and personalized wine and cheese recommendations.
 - **Offline Mode**: Allowing users to access certain features of the application without an internet connection.
 - **Expanded Product Database**: Continuously updating the database to include more wine and cheese options.
 - **Enhanced Analytics**: Providing store managers with detailed analytics on customer preferences and trends to improve inventory management.
+- **Special Offers and Promotions**: Implementing a system for notifying users of special offers and promotions on wine and cheese products.
+- **users Feedback and Ratings**: Allowing users to provide feedback and rate products to improve recommendations and users experience.
+- **In Store Guidance**: Implementing a feature that guides users to the location of their selected products within the store.

 ---